One of my favorite Venn diagrams, just in time for the holidays:

 Christopher Cross has a greatest hits album, which the Mecure breakfast cook or someone in a position of power loves a little too much.

 French cottage cheese is tweaked yogurt, no chunks.

 Serving filter (“American”) coffee and American bacon pains the French to no end, although they are resigned to it.

-A servant buying provisions in a local Bagdad market was suddenly jostled by someone behind him.
-Turning to confront the person he was terrified to see it was Death, with a surprised expression, staring back at him.
+A servant buying provisions in a local Bagdad market was abruptly jostled by someone behind him.
+Turning to confront the person, he was overcome with terror upon seeing it was Death, with a surprised expression, staring back at him.
 In a panicked run he returned to his master, describing the encounter and asking, in a fit of desperation, for the master's horse.
 The master obliged and the servant mounted and drove the horse in a full gallop to Samarra, in order to avoid his fate with Death.